AKC Chihuahua puppies in Missouri

 Frequently Asked Questions

 Q: Can I bring my dog to your house when I come?

 A: We do not permit other dogs to come for visits.
 We have this policy for several reasons:

 - Bio-security: there are some doggie germs that are transmitted unintentionally from other dogs, even if the dogs appear to be healthy.
-We do our best to have good bio-security practices for optimum health of our puppies and dogs.
-In addition, our human visitors may be asked to remove their shoes before/upon entering, to wash their hands before touching dogs and other bio-security measures we feel are necessary, to protect our puppies from deadly diseases we might unknowingly be carrying.
+We do our best to have good bio-security practices for the optimum health of our dogs.
+In addition, human visitors may be asked to remove their shoes before/upon entering, to wash their hands before touching dogs and other bio-security measures we feel are necessary, to protect our puppies from deadly diseases we might unknowingly be carrying.

 - Our dogs are protective of our family as most dogs are and most will not welcome with open arms other dogs onto their "turf".
-Stranger dogs will cause a lot of stress to the especially protective mamas and we don't want them to get stressed out.
+Stranger dogs will cause a lot of stress to protective mamas and we don't want them to get stressed out.
 It is best to introduce new dogs to each other in a neutral territory such as a park, rather than someone's home.
 Some dogs do fine with it, while others are more protective and not as welcoming.
 We have both types.

 - The experience of visiting dogs does not go as people would like it to, as both visiting dogs and our dogs will be uncomfortable and us humans will be uncomfortable seeing our dogs uncomfortable, so it will not be a good experience for anyone.